DavidGriffith/minipro-import-test/README.md

 An open source program for controlling the MiniPRO TL866xx series of chip programmers

 ## Features
-* Compatibility with Minipro TL866CS and Minipro TL866A from
+* Compatibility with Minipro TL866CS, TL866A, and TL866II+ from
 Autoelectric (http://www.autoelectric.cn/en/tl866_main.html)
 * More than 13000 target devices (including AVRs, PICs, various BIOSes and EEPROMs)